 Want to make a scuba diver cringe?
 Just throw a few questionable diving terms into your next conversation: goggles, flippers, or oxygen tank are good ones that will raise a few eyebrows.

-Journalists, travel bloggers, friends and family take note.
+Journalists, travel bloggers, friends and family, scuba students…take note.
 Here’s how to properly speak scuba.

 Never say: oxygen

 Asking a diver, “how much oxygen do you breathe” is a dead giveaway you know zero about scuba diving.
 Divers use air, or breathing gas.
 Technical divers might use trimix, and certified Enriched Air Divers sometimes refer to their breathing gas as nitrox.

 Say: scuba tank or cylinder